dstreev/hms-mirror/README.md

 hiveServer2 -> partitionDiscovery
 ```

+When the option `-ma` (migrate acid) is specified, the ACID schema's will be migrated/dumped as well.
+It is VERY important to know that the data for ACID tables can NOT be simply copied from one clusters hive instance to another.
+The data needs to be extracted to a none ACID table then use an external table definition to read and INSERT the data into the new ACID table on the RIGHT cluster.
+For those that insist on trying to simply copy the data.... you've been warned ;).

 With the DUMP strategy, you'll have a 'translated' (for legacy hive) table DDL that can be run on the new cluster independently.

 [Sample Reports - SCHEMA_ONLY](./sample_reports/schema_only)